iamprashanth238/hello-world/README.md

 Remember when you typed **"Hello, world!"** in your first programming language?
 It's like your program's baby steps – small but super exciting.

-#### Your First "Hello, World!"
+#### My First "Hello, World!" program!

-I still smile when I think of my first time.
+> I still smile when I think of my first time.
 I used C, and when **"Hello, world!"** popped up on the screen, it felt like magic.
 Simple words, big achievement!

 #### From Tiny Words to Big Beginnings